Map 9 ~ In the Shadow of Mt. Ascutney

 above the Cornish Windsor Covered Bridge.
 This is

-the longest wooden covered bridge in the US, and
+the longest historic wooden covered bridge in the

 Below the railroad bridge is Chase Island, owned